Piefayth/blog_old/posts/ecs_render_multiworld.md

     ScriptBehaviourUpdateOrder.SetPlayerLoop(playerLoopSystem);
     ```

     The above code creates a new `PlayerLoopSystem` and configures it to use a user-defined type for its execution logic.
 Then it inserts the user defined `PlayerLoopSystem` into the `FixedUpdate` loop subsystems.
-Note that this change does NOT automatically propagate back to ScriptbehaviourUpdateOrder, so we must call `SetPlayerLoop` with our modified playerLoopSystem.
+Note that this change does NOT automatically propagate back to ScriptBehaviourUpdateOrder, so we must call `SetPlayerLoop` with our modified playerLoopSystem.
 But what's a "`CustomUpdateSystem`"?

     It can be anything you want that can provide a delegate!
 In this case, I'm using the following: